 • Bluetooth v5.0 offers reliable connectivity for up to 33 ft (10m).

-• PremiumPitch 2.0+ delivers wide dynamic stereo sound and louder volume.
+• PremiumPitch 2.0+ delivers the wide dynamic stereo sound and louder volume.

 • Re-angled transducers with significantly reduced vibration and enhanced sound quality.

 • OpenFit™ design ensures maximum situational awareness and comfort during long-term wear.

-• Dual noise-cancelling mics minimize surrounding noise, effectively enhancing speech for the call recipient.
+• Dual noise-canceling mics minimize surrounding noise, effectively enhancing speech for the call recipient.

-• Charge fully in 2 hours with magnetic charging cable.
+• Charge fully in 2 hours with a magnetic charging cable.
 Moisture detection alert included for safe charging.

 • Audrey Says™ voice prompts guide users through power, pair, play and talk.